 LIFT by Aszure Barton

-Barton's first creation for the company, a kinetic work driven by the dancers' intoxicating energy and heart, features an original, percussive score by Curtin Macdonald.
+Barton's first creation for the company, a kinetic work driven by the dancers' intoxicating energy and heart, features an original, percussive score by Curtis Macdonald.
 A much sought-after dance maker whose choreography runs the gamut from Baryshnikov to Broadway, Barton has a style that is "vulnerable and feisty, brightly adept yet peculiar, witty and impetuously wild" (Dance Magazine).